-of school/institution

-Metropolitan area/district of school/ institution

-Contact

-details:

-Cell nr

-I alaa daalawa th at the above mentioned negron presented the degree entities as required by regulation 17/5\

-hat the above-mentioned person presented the documentation as required by regulation 17(5).
+I also declare that the above-mentioned person presented the documentation as required by regulation 17(5).

-Signed at thisday of 2020.
+Signed at this____day of 2020.

-Magistrate issui ing
+Magistrate issuing

-Official stamp

 Form 3A (Regulation 34(5))

-Certificate e for learners or students to travel to another province/metropolitan area/district
+Certificate for learners or students to travel to another province/metropolitan area/district

-ficate and an identity document/drivers licence must be in the possession of the learner/studentertificate is issued
+Note: This certificate and an identity document/drivers licence must be in the possession of the learner/student to whom this certificate is issued

-I,

 Full names:

 Surnames:

 Identity number:

 Name of school/ institution

 Address of school/ institution

-Province
+Province of school/ institution

+Metropolitan area/district of school/ institution

+Contact details: Cell nr Tel No (h) e-mail address

-In my capacity as \Head/delegated person of the above-mentioned \school/institution, hereby declare that the undermentioned \learner/student, is a \learner/student at this \school/institution, and needs to travel between different 'provinces/metropolitan areas/districts for education e-mail address
+In my capacity as Head/delegated person of the above-mentioned school/institution, hereby declare that the undermentioned learner/student, is a learner/student at this school/institution, and needs to travel between different 'provinces/metropolitan areas/districts for education